System Design Space

 What Envoy architecture looks like

-A typical production setup uses an edge ingress for external traffic, Envoy next to each service for in-cluster calls, and a centralized control plane that delivers configuration and policy through xDS.
+In practice the picture splits into three roles: an edge ingress accepts external traffic, an Envoy next to each service handles in-cluster calls, and a centralized control plane hands out configuration and policy through xDS.
+Wherever the line between these roles runs is also where team ownership runs.

 Key themes in the documentary